JwAhn0830/JwAhn0830/README.md

 ## My Info
-- Majoring In EE (Junior year in Univ.)
+- Majoring In EE (Senior year in Univ.)
 - Interested in Embedded Software Engineering

 ## Experience